-Such a modeling approach might still be useful, since several equal events might reduce the number of process paths and path intersections, thus making it more easy to understand.
-However, it could lead to misinterpretations, as presented in the next figure.
+Such a modeling approach can still be useful, since having several equal events might reduce the necessary number of process paths and path intersections, thus making diagrams easier to understand.
+However, it can also lead to misinterpretations, as presented in the next figure.

-The process in Figure 9 regularly includes two start and two end events.
+The process in Figure 9 includes two start and two end events.
 However, a detailed analysis of the process semantics shows that the naming of the process’s events is wrong.
-Since there are actually two different starts of a process and two different end states of the process, the respective events should be named uniquely (as presented in Figure 10), otherwise someone could misinterpret the process model as having only one start event and one end event, which is wrong.
+Since there are actually two different starts of a process and two different end states of the process, the respective events should be named uniquely (as presented in Figure 10), or someone could misinterpret the process model as having only one start event and one end event, which is wrong.
 A similar situation appears if a modeler does not name multiple start and end events.

 Solution.
 If a process actually starts by different triggers or ends at different states, the names of the corresponding process events should be unique.

-For example, the interpretation of the process, which is presented on Figure 13 is the following: The process first performs task 1 and then continues in both directions (parallel split), where task 3 is performed several times on different data sets (task 3 uses the multiple-instances marker “|||”).
+For example, the interpretation of the process presented on Figure 13 is the following: The process first performs Task 1 and then continues in both directions (parallel split), while Task 3 is performed several times on different data sets (Task 3 uses the multiple-instances marker ‘|||’).

-Most commonly, a process finishes successfully once all started process activities have finished, and a process will be terminated only if an unplanned event occurs (e.g. an exception).
+Most commonly, a process finishes successfully once all started process activities have finished, and a process will be terminated only if an unplanned event occurs (e.g., an exception).

 Whilst the descriptive level of BPMN elements reduces the set down to three start and end events, it does not include any intermediate events.
 This means that it is not possible to use events to manage descriptive process flows.